 The pump also has a deflate option!
 It’s always a bit annoying to try to squeeze the last bit of air out of the board by hand but no worries with this pump.
 It’s a reliable pump, but if you want to avoid the pre-workout Nixy also offers electric pumps.

 The backpack is fantastic.
 Probably the best we’ve seen.

-Constructed with heavy-duty nylon and PVC, doesn’t feel like it will rip or tear easily.
-The storage inside is plenty and there are Velcro straps inside to store the paddle securely.
+Constructed of heavy-duty nylon and PVC, doesn’t feel like it will rip or tear easily.
+The storage inside is plenty, and there are Velcro straps inside to store the paddle securely.